Vegan

 Tortillas

-bread (Most authentic /
+(Most authentic / old fashioned

-French/Italian bread is
+French/Italian bread is vegan..)

-vegan..)
-(Avoid honey as
+(Avoid honey as an

 ingredient.)